ProDataMan/Antoine-Victor/resume.md

 ### Director of Technical Training Sales, Learn iT!
 📅 Apr 2011 - Aug 2011 | 📍 San Francisco, CA
 - Led a team in delivering technical training, focusing on teamwork, leadership, and effective communication.
+Lunch and Learns with the Sales staff to bring them up to speed on new courseware, prerequisites and target audience.

 ### Contract Presenter, Global Knowledge
 📅 May 2004 - May 2011 | 📍 United States